PREVIEW-Nvidia earnings will be major test for AI demand, market rally

 The company has been the biggest beneficiary of the rise of ChatGPT and other generative artificial intelligence apps, virtually all of which are powered by its graphics processors.

-Nvidia shares have nearly tripled in value this year, swelling the company's market valuation by more than $700 billion and making it the first trillion-dollar chip firm.
+Nvidia shares have nearly tripled in value this year, adding more than $700 billion to the company's market valuation and making it the first trillion-dollar chip firm.
+They were up more than 2% in premarket trading on Monday.

 The blistering rally in its shares means that Nvidia has little room for any earnings-related disappointment and anything other than a higher-than-expected forecast could trigger a rout in its stock, some analysts have warned.